 Initially, selection for Australian teams was done through a Curriculum Vitae and reference process, which clearly posed a number of problems in respect of access and equity.

-At the 1993 Annual General Meeting of FFA held in Cooma, the Board resolved “…. to work towards a fair and equitable system of selection . . . this has led to the conduct of State competitions in Victoria, Tasmania, NSW, SA, WA and Queensland for the purpose of selecting competitors to fish in the National Fly Fishing Championships.
+At the 1993 Annual General Meeting of FFA held in Cooma, the Board resolved “…. to work towards a fair and equitable system of selection” . . . this has led to the holding of State competitions in Victoria, Tasmania, NSW/ACT, SA, WA and Queensland for the purpose of selecting competitors to fish in the National Fly Fishing Championships.
 From ranking points gained at state competitions and the National Championships members qualify to progress through a selection process that determines the teams that represent Australia at the World, Commonwealth, Oceania and Masters Fly Fishing Championships.

-Fly Fish Australia Inc. has chapters in Victoria, Tasmania, NSW.
-SA, WA and Queensland.
+Fly Fish Australia Inc. currently has chapters in Victoria, Tasmania and NSW/ACT with chapters previously in SA, WA and Queensland.